-- Please read in conjunction with application drawings, documents and other supporting information. - 2.
-Proposals are subject to Building Regulations - Approval and their related conditions.3.
-Drawings based on existing measured data - provided by others.4.
-Proposals are subject to 3rd party agreements - such as party wall agreements, rights of light, access easements and other legal covenants. - These proposals are subject to Secure by Design requirements.
-External lighting subject to further detailed - 6.
-External lighting subject to further detailed design. - Internal arrangements shown for illustrative purposes only.
+- 1. Please read in conjunction with application drawings, documents and other supporting information. - Proposals are subject to Building Regulations 2. - Approval and their related conditions.
+3. Drawings based on existing measured data - provided by others.
+4. Proposals are subject to 3rd party agreements - such as party wall agreements, rights of light, access easements and other legal covenants. - These proposals are subject to Secure by Design 5. requirements.
+6. - External lighting subject to further detailed design. - 7.
+Internal arrangements shown for illustrative purposes only.